floverfelt/floverfelt.github.io/_posts/2022-05-09-experiences-in-the-office.md

 This is a tired point, but you do spend a lot of time pretending to be busy.
 This, for me, resulted in a *lot* more time on LinkedIn.
 Since it's technically a "work" social media, it wasn't blocked and I wound up spending a lot of time on there and subsequently felt awful.

+I also felt a lot weirder about coding side projects while in the office.
+I mostly wanted to code web apps which were very obviously *not* a work project and everybody around me were coders so I it's not like they wouldn't be aware of what I was doing.
+Ironically, this is a much better use of my spare time than reading work blogs or LinkedIn industry articles, but I felt better about doing the latter.
+Strange social expectations.